-Michelle Obama Stuck In Rut – Finding It Harder To Unplug Than Barack?
+Michelle Obama Stuck In Rut, Finding It Harder To Unplug Than Barack?
 [Opinion]

 — ABC News (@ABC) March 9, 2017

-Michelle Obama made headline news last week for her power lunch with U2’s frontman Bono.
-Her husband Barack Obama joined her and Bono for lunch and the event took off like a wildfire across social media sites.
+Michelle Obama made headline news last week for her power lunch with U2’s frontman, Bono.
+Her husband joined her and Bono for lunch, and the event took off like a wildfire across social media sites.

 Barack and Michelle Obama out today, they're glowing ???? pic.twitter.com/AcsRo5nvdp